-- Join this special voyage organised by Friends of SPRI to recognise their centenary
+- Join this special voyage organised by The Friends of SPRI to recognise their centenary

 - Hosted by Julian and Evelyn Dowdeswell from SPRI

-- Sail in comfort onboard the ice-strengthened Ortelius
+- Sail in comfort for 32 days onboard the ice-strengthened expedition ship, Ortelius

 The Ross Sea became the starting point for expeditions to the South Pole.
 Shackleton's hut at Cape Royds and Scott's hut at Cape Evans are poignant reminders of man’s futile attempts to tame the White Continent.
 East Antarctica and Commonwealth Bay are synonymous with the explorers Mawson and d’Urville.
 A reminder of the challenges they faced can be felt first-hand at Cape Dennison in Commonwealth Bay, which has the title of the windiest place on earth.
 This is Antarctica at its most raw.

 Start your expedition in Bluff, New Zealand’s southernmost city, from where you will explore the sub-Antarctic Islands including Campbell, Macquarie and Balleny islands, before crossing the Antarctic circle and heading for Cape Adare.
 Continue to the magnificent Ross Ice Shelf, the largest ice shelf in the world, which is constantly changing with the receding ice masses.
+Take helicopter safaris over the vast Ross Ice Shelf and visit the cabins of Scott and Shackleton that stand defiant in the shadows of Mount Erebus and Mount Terror.
 Large icebergs are present here, along with great opportunities to see wildlife.
 Then sail through the Amundsen Sea, moving along and through the outer fringes of the pack ice.
 Afterwards, sail across the Bellingshausen Sea, bound for the Antarctic Peninsula, before ending your voyage crossing the Drake Passage.